kitty-qi/550_assignment1/README.md

 ```
 ## Installation

-Install the requirements necessary to run your project:
+Install the requirements necessary to run this project:

 ```
 pip install -r requirements.txt